Print a list of what needs to happen in the next few days to make arrangements for your loved one

 Copies of death certificates may only be issued to immediate family members or to persons with a legal right to the certificate.

 Going through your spouse’s personal belongings is not something you need to do until you feel like it.
 Unless there are extenuating circumstances that require you to take this on right away, we recommend leaving things alone for a while and then taking small steps.
-Making a decision like getting rid of all your spouse’s clothing, for example, may be something you regret later when you’re coming out of shock.
+Making a decision like getting rid of all your spouse’s clothing after the loss of your spouse, for example, may be something you regret later when you’re coming out of shock.
 If you want to remove the clothing and personal items because they are too painful to look at each day, we recommend placing them inside plastic bins and storing them in a place you can easily access in a few weeks or months.
 Even if you are in a situation that requires you to make changes in your living arrangement—such as moving—placing personal things in bins, that you can’t part with right now, is the best course of action.
 If you had children together, they may want some of your spouse’s personal items as keepsakes.
 A favorite watch or piece of jewelry, for example.
 Set aside items that you feel comfortable giving to them and let them decide what they would like.
 Don’t feel pressure to part with anything you want to keep.
 You can always give it to them at a later date.

 A Memory Quilt can be a source of comfort for many years, especially on tough days when you just want to feel close to your spouse.
 At some point you may want to gather up some favorite pieces of clothing and have one made.
 This can be done months after your spouse passed and there are several people who will gladly do this for you.
 If you have children, they may also want something like this as well.
 Here are a few people we recommend: